Epididymal secretory protein E1

-NPC2(or, alternatively, epididymal secretory protein E1) works cooperatively with the NPC1 protein to facilitate the exportation of LDL-derived cholesterol out of the lysosome to regulate the concentrations of lipids and cholesterol in the body.
-Epididymal secretory protein E1 is a protein associated with Niemann-Pick disease, type C, which is one of the 3 types of the Niemann-Pick diseases(Type A,B, and C).
+NPC2 works cooperatively with the NPC1 protein to facilitate the exportation of LDL-derived cholesterol out of the lysosome to regulate the concentrations of lipids and cholesterol in the body.
+Epididymal secretory protein E1 is a protein associated with Niemann-Pick disease, type C, which is one of the three types of the Niemann-Pick diseases (Type A, B, and C).
 This disease can lead to an over accumulation of cholesterol and lipids in different types of tissues, including the brain.
-It is caused by a mutation in the NPC2 gene that impairs the bodies ability to transport lipids or cholesterol intracellularly.
+It is caused by a mutation in the NPC2 gene that impairs the body's ability to transport lipids or cholesterol intracellularly.

 Structure

 The epididymal secretory protein E1 is a small soluble glycoprotein consisting of 132 amino acids that is found in a large variety of cells.

 Function

 Lysosomal secretion of cholesterol is one part of the regulation of cholesterol in the body.
 LDL particles are low density lipoproteins that carry cholesterol to cells.
-LDL particles are engulfed into cells by receptor mediated endocytosis.
+LDL particles are engulfed into cells by receptor-mediated endocytosis.
 Once the LDL is engulfed this results in the budding of the receptors to disassemble from the LDL vesicle and move back up to the outer membrane of the cell.
 This is due to the pH on the outside of the cell being less acidic than the inside of the cell.
 After this budding process the lysosomes fuse with LDL particles.
-Lysosomes break down the LDL into cholesterol and other lipids(fatty acids), hence LDL-derived cholesterol.
-The epididymal secretory protein E1(NPC2) is produced via transcription of the NPC2 gene and recruits and transfers the LDL-derived cholesterol to the sterol-binding pocket in the N-terminal domain of the NPC1 protein to be transferred from the lysosome lumen and excreted from the lysosome membrane.
+Lysosomes break down the LDL into cholesterol and other lipids (fatty acids), hence LDL-derived cholesterol.
+The epididymal secretory protein E1 (NPC2) is produced via transcription of the NPC2 gene and recruits and transfers the LDL-derived cholesterol to the sterol-binding pocket in the N-terminal domain of the NPC1 protein to be transferred from the lysosome lumen and excreted from the lysosome membrane.